 But what exactly is it, and why does it have the health world buzzing?
 DASH stands for ‘Dietary Approaches to Stop Hypertension’.
 It was conceived by a group of American scientists and nutritionists looking for a safe way to lower blood pressure quickly.

-Not only can the diet do just that, but further research indicated that the DASH diet could also help sufferers of other chronic conditions (high cholesterol, diabetes, stroke, osteoporosis, some forms of cancer) along with those simply looking to shed a few pounds.
+The diet does just that, but it also does much more, with research suggesting that the DASH diet can help the sufferers of other chronic conditions (including gout, high cholesterol, diabetes, stroke, osteoporosis and some forms of cancer).
+It also works for those simply looking to shed a few pounds!

-So, how does it work?
-Unlike other faddy diets, DASH promotes healthy living long-term for everyone.
-Exercise is vital, and there's no quick-fix like low-carb or fasting plans.
-Instead, DASH is an eating plan that only allows 'real' or 'natural' foods and it's not just designed for weight-loss.
-DASH apparently boosts energy and helps the body fight-off disease too.
+So how does it work?
+Unlike other faddy diets, DASH promotes a healthy long-term lifestyle for everyone.
+Exercise is key, and there are no ‘quick fix’ low-carb or fasting plans.
+Instead, DASH is an eating plan that only allows ‘real’ or ‘natural’ foods.

-Plenty of nutritious fruits and vegetables are on the DASH diet menu, plus low-fat and non-fat dairy, along with nuts, beans, and seeds.
-Followers of the diet limit their intake of salt, sweets and foods high in saturated fats.
-It’s been called an ‘Americanised version of the Mediterranean diet.’
+Plenty of nutritious fruits and vegetables are on the DASH diet menu, along with low-fat and non-fat dairy, nuts, beans and seeds.
+Followers limit their intake of salt, sweets and foods high in saturated fats.
+It’s been called an “Americanised version of the Mediterranean diet”.